Lebanon station (NJ Transit)

-Lebanon is a NJ Transit railroad station on the Raritan Valley Line in Lebanon, New Jersey.
-There is a station building on the north side of the tracks.
-It was designed in 1899 by New York City architect Bradford Gilbert for the Central Railroad of New Jersey.
-The southern track is no longer in use and the stop has no weekend service.
-The station was purchased by the town in 1978.
+Lebanon station is an active commuter railroad station in the borough of Lebanon, Hunterdon County, New Jersey.
+Located at the grade crossing of Railroad Avenue, the station services trains of NJ Transit's Raritan Valley Line between High Bridge station and Newark Penn Station during peak hours on weekdays.
+All other services terminate at Raritan station in Somerset County.
+Lebanon station consists of a single low-level asphalt side platform and the former Central Railroad of New Jersey depot on the platform.
+It also contains a small 15-space parking lot available for free.

+Service through Lebanon began with the extension of the Somerville and Easton Railroad west from White House station to Easton, Pennsylvania on July 4, 1852.
+The station was rebuilt from 1899-1900 and designed by architect Bradford Gilbert.
+The station agent at Lebanon station was eliminated in August 1962 and the township purchased the depot in 1978.

 History

 Lebanon station suffered some damage on November 4, 1947 when the Queen of the Valley train operated by the CNJ crashed into a truck crossing the right-of-way at Railroad Avenue.
 The truck, which had been carrying 10 ft long copper tubing, was struck in the back, sending the tubing in multiple directions down the tracks and towards the depot.
 The impact sent the truck itself into the Lebanon depot, knocking it off its foundation.
 Several pieces of the copper tubing went through the depot, breaking windows and crashing into the ticket office.
 Debris from the struck freight truck also stuck to the locomotive, which stopped operating down the tracks.

 George Creitz, the station agent, escaped the flying debris due to being in his seat answering a telegram rather than upright and hit by the errant tubing.
 George Lambert, a farmer from Cokesbury, was killed instantly by the flying copper tubing after having just stepped out of the station.
 The momentum of the impact sent the pipes straight into his head.
 Lambert was there paying for a bill for a new bull, and was about to see his new animal when the accident occurred.
 The truck driver, Benjamin Eastmead of Trenton, escaped injury by being out of the range of the impact.
 A work crew had to be called to clean up the mess caused by the accident.
 Eastmead was arraigned that evening in Flemington by a local magistrate and held in jail on a $500 (1947 USD) bail.
 He denied seeing any train or hearing the train.
 The magistrate also fined Eastmead $50 for crossing the grade without stopping.
 Eastmead was free on bail due to being a material witness during the investigation.
 Police noted that Eastmead had a previous ticket on October 21 for crossing U.S. Route 22 and State Route 29 in Union Township without stopping and speeding.
 He pled guilty on October 27 and was fined $40.